INSIGHTS IN ACTION

 As with so many situations, the best solution will depend on the nuances of your SaaaS business.
 But let's look at five options for 3rd-party SaaS metrics providers.

 • Zuora - Another leader in the space, Zuora is particularly effective when you have a high volume of subscription changes occurring month to month.
-For example, imagine being Box.com and the monumental task they have in managing subscriptions for their enterprise clients who have a high volume of employees being added/removed in any given week.
+For example, imagine being a software company the size of Box.com and the monumental task they have in managing subscriptions for their enterprise clients who have a high volume of active users being added/removed in any given week.

 • Recurly - "The subscription management platform delivering unrivaled results to smart brands worldwide."
 Featured reports include "Subscriptions by Plan" (compares the performance of your top five plans over time), "Monthly Recurring Revenue" (displays MRR data for up to 18 months), "Subscriber Retention" (provides a cohort analysis showing active and churned subscribers over time), and "Recovered Revenue" (calculates the amount of total revenue recovered by Recurly, segmented by recovery method).